jansauerbrey/recipe-app/README.md

 npm install -g pm2
 pm2 start recipeApp.js
 ```
-To actually run it at startup run the following and execute the generated command in the shell:
+To actually run it at startup, run the following and execute the generated command in the shell:
 ```bash
 pm2 startup ubuntu
 ```